Updated: July 2020

-Up to about 70 years of age
+They can live up to about 70 years of age.

-Mainly euphausiids (krill) and small schooling fish
+They feed mainly on euphausiids (krill) and small schooling fish.

-Humpbacks make a wide variety of sounds but are known for their highly varied and characteristic “songs” which may last 20 minutes or more and are distinctive to stocks (Bettridge et al. 2015).
+Humpbacks make a wide variety of sounds but are known for their highly varied and characteristic “songs”, which may last 20 minutes or more and are distinctive to stocks (Bettridge et al. 2015).

 Life History and Ecology

 The humpback whale is a medium-sized baleen whale, smaller than the blue, fin, right or bowhead whales but larger than sei or minke whales.
 Calves are born in tropical waters after a gestation period of 11–12 months.
-Mating occurs in the same area, however females who have given birth do not usually mate in the same year, leading to a calving interval of 2–3 years.
+Mating occurs in the same area, however, females who have given birth do not usually mate in the same year.
+This leads to a calving interval of 2–3 years.
 Males and females reach sexual maturity at an age of 5–7 years, and may live up to about 70 years.
 Calves rely on their mothers for milk for about the first six months of their lives, and are weaned and independent at one year of age (IWC 2002, Bettridge et al. 2015, Clapham et al. 2003).

 Male humpbacks also travel to the tropical breeding grounds in most years, where they compete with one another to mate with receptive females.
 Males are polygynous, meaning that they may mate with several females in a single season.

-Humpback whales are well known for their songs, which are composed of individual spaced elements and may last 10–20 minutes and can be heard by other whales at distances of up to 50 km (Bettridge et al. 2015).
+Humpback whales are well known for their songs.
+These are composed of individual spaced elements and may last 10–20 minutes.
+They can be heard by other whales at distances of up to 50 km (Bettridge et al. 2015).
 Only males sing, and they do so primarily (but not always) during the mating season.
 The song is repeated, often for hours on end, and each song is characteristic of the mating group, or stock.
 Songs do not vary much between individuals but do evolve over the course of months or years.
 The function of humpback whale song is clearly related to mating.
 It may serve as a secondary sexual characteristic, with females choosing the male with the most desirable song.
 Alternately, singing may be a competitive, antagonistic interaction among males vying for mates, or may serve to space males on the breeding ground.

 During most times of the year, humpback whales are found in small groups of 2–5 animals.
-Sometimes larger groups form temporarily to engage in cooperative feeding on prey aggregations.
+Sometimes larger groups form temporarily to engage in cooperative feeding aggregations.
 Groups of up to 95 animals have been spotted off West Greenland, but the function of these very large groups is unknown (Heide-Jørgensen et al. 2008).